13 Types of Toilet Flanges to Seal & Stop the Leakage

 The toilet flanges that are made of brass are called brass toilet flanges.
 Brass is not a metal that you can find naturally.
 It is mainly a mix of copper and zinc with some other elements.

 This material is sturdy and durable.
 Not only that, but brass is also corrosion-resistant, weather-resistant, and heat-resistant.
+This will be a long-lasting flange that stops leaking like toilet flappers stop water from leaking out of the tank.

 And when it comes to the brass toilet flanges, they surely have all the goodness of brass.
 Aside from the benefits, brass toilet flanges are quite heavy due to the material.